Counseling Center Assessment of Psychological Symptoms

 - Treatment Response Features were added to the CCAPS-34, including:

-- Average treatment-response curves, calculated from the baseline score per subscale.
+- Average treatment-response curves, calculated from the baseline score and amount of treatment per subscale.

 - Alerts for each subscale when clients are not changing as expected